munificent/craftinginterpreters/book/jumping-back-and-forth.md

 care that every execution path through the generated code pops the condition.

-When the condition is truthy, we pop it right before the code inside the then
+When the condition is truthy, we pop it right before the code inside the then branch.
-branch:

 ^code pop-then (1 before, 1 after)

-Otherwise, we pop it at the beginning of the else branch:
+Otherwise, we pop it at the beginning of the else branch.

 ^code pop-end (1 before, 2 after)